solana-labs/solana-program-library/docs/src/feature-proposal.md

 ```
 $ spl-feature-proposal tally 8CyUVvio2oYAP28ZkMBPHq88ikhRgWet6i4NYsCW5Cxa
 ```
 Anybody may tally the vote.
-Once the required number of votes are tallied, the feature will be automatically activated at the start of the next epoch.
+Once the required number of votes is tallied, the feature will be automatically activated at the start of the next epoch.

 Upon a successful activation the feature will now show as activated by